gofynd/fdk-client-java/documentation/partner/THEME.md

 | body | [MarketplaceTheme](#MarketplaceTheme) | yes | Request body |

-Add a new theme to partner server organizations.
+Use this api to create a new theme for the organization

 *Returned Response:*